lizardfs/documentation/source/man/mfsmaster.cfg.5.rst

   Size of memory cache (in MB) for file/directory names used by Berkeley DB storage. (default is 10)

+FILE_TEST_LOOP_MIN_TIME
+  The test files loop will try to check all files within the specified time given in seconds (default is 300).
+  It is possible for the loop to take more time if the master server is busy or the machine doesn't have enough processing power to make all the needed calculations.

 Options below are mandatory for all Shadow instances:

 MASTER_HOST